dotnet/docs/docs/standard/serialization/system-text-json-supported-collection-types.md

 | <xref:System.Collections.Specialized.StringDictionary>    | ✔️           | ❌              |
 | <xref:System.Collections.Specialized.NameValueCollection> | ✔️           | ❌              |

-\* When deserializing <xref:System.Collections.Specialized.BitVector32>, the <xref:System.Collections.Specialized.BitVector32.Data> property is skipped because it doesn't have a public setter.
+\* When <xref:System.Collections.Specialized.BitVector32> is deserialized, the <xref:System.Collections.Specialized.BitVector32.Data> property is skipped because it doesn't have a public setter.
 No exception is thrown.

 ## System.Collections.Concurrent namespace